Measuring economic outlook in the news: Introduction

 This paper develops an efficient methodology for measuring economic sentiment in news text that retains the advantages of state-of-the-art LLMs while addressing data confidentiality and resource constraints.
 We apply this methodology to construct the News-based Economic Outlook for Switzerland (NEOS), a novel indicator that extracts real-time economic sentiment from published news articles.
 NEOS offers three key advantages: a) it is highly resource-efficient--making it compatible with restrictive DUAs; b) it is interpretable--a crucial feature for policymaking; and c) it significantly improves GDP growth forecast accuracy.

 Our approach uses a multi-step process that strategically combines different models to balance performance and efficiency.
 First, news articles are converted into high-dimensional document embeddings using a specialized, computationally efficient transformer model.
-Second, we use a state-of-the-art LLM to generate synthetic articles that mimic typical news articles content while conveying clearly positive or negative economic outlook.
+Second, we use a state-of-the-art LLM to generate synthetic articles that mimic typical news article content while conveying a clearly positive or negative economic outlook.
 These synthetic articles are embedded and used to train a logistic regression model, which is then applied to real news article embeddings to produce economic outlook scores.
 The final NEOS indicator aggregates these scores across all articles in a given month.
-This architecture is highly resource-efficient: we estimate that operating costs of our approach are several orders of magnitude lower compared to directly assessing economic outlook using a commercial LLM, while maintaining the semantic understanding capabilities of advanced language models.
+This architecture is highly resource-efficient: we estimate that the operating costs of our approach are several orders of magnitude lower compared to directly assessing economic outlook based on the same corpus of news articles using a commercial LLM, while maintaining the semantic understanding capabilities of advanced language models.

 A critical practical advantage of our methodology is its compatibility with restrictive DUAs.
 Many news providers and media organizations impose strict limitations on how their content can be processed and stored, often prohibiting transmission to external servers or analysis through third-party commercial APIs.
 Our approach circumvents these constraints by performing all sentiment classification locally using embeddings and logistic regression, only generating synthetic training data with external LLMs.
 This design enables institutions to analyze proprietary or DUA-restricted news corpora without violating contractual obligations, substantially expanding the range of feasible applications.
 The methodology is particularly valuable for central banks, regulatory agencies, and research institutions that routinely work with sensitive or commercially restricted data sources.